A few years ago I started doing Brazilian Jiu-Jitsu. Within the first few months, it shifted from a hobby to an obsession.

 At this point you also realize that there are no shortcuts.
 Technique and athleticism are the only things that will get you anywhere in jiu jitsu.
 Some people are naturally athletic, other people can work at it, but everyone has to put in the hours on the mat to learn technique.

 I’m about about 170 lbs, and consider myself to be in pretty good shape, but I’m often humbled by the technique of smaller people on the mats.
-You might have all the strength in the world, but when a girl who weighs 30 lbs less than you can still put you in a position where you have to tap out or risk having your arm broken you realize just how much technique and constant practice matter.
+You might have all the strength in the world, but when someone who weighs 30 lbs less than you can still put you in a position where you have to tap out or risk having your arm broken you realize just how much technique and constant practice matter.
 At the same time, it feels pretty good to be able to defeat bigger, stronger guys who don’t have the same technique as you.
 And it feels amazing to roll against someone at the same skill level as you, where it truly becomes a game of physical chess.

 It also makes me never want to fight anyone.
 Having seen just how unassuming most of the people I train with are has taught me not to judge anyone’s fighting ability for how they look.
 The biggest, strongest guy there will flail and tire out, putting himself into weak positions and setting himself up to lose.
 The guy with tattoos who has spent his weekend watching UFC replays has no idea how to actually move himself and will get tapped out quickly.
 The quiet guy who sets his glasses on the bench beside the mats will quickly and efficiently defeat everyone he rolls against.